ishannkc/Algorithms-and-Complexity-Labwork/README.md

 ### Task 4: DPLL SAT Solver (Backtracking / SAT)
 A recursive DPLL solver for 3-CNF propositional formulas using unit propagation and backtracking to decide satisfiability and produce a satisfying assignment.

+## Lab 3: Advanced Algorithms

+### Task 1: Recursive Fibonacci vs Dynamic Programming Fibonacci
+Compares the exponential recursive Fibonacci (O(2ⁿ)) against memoized DP Fibonacci (O(n)).
+Both approaches are benchmarked on n = 1 to 35 and their execution times are plotted to demonstrate the dramatic speedup from dynamic programming.

+### Task 2: Connected Components — Sequential vs Parallel DFS
+Finds connected components in an undirected graph using sequential DFS (O(V+E)) and parallel DFS via `ThreadPoolExecutor` (O((V+E)/P)).
+The user specifies the number of vertices and processors; the program generates a random graph, runs both approaches, and plots the theoretical complexity curves.

 ## Folder Structure

 ```